Libertarian group sues to block student debt cancellation - NewsBreak

 “Nothing about loan cancellation is lawful or appropriate,” the suit alleges.
 “In an end-run around Congress, the administration threatens to enact a profound and transformational policy that will have untold economic impacts.”

-The legality of mass student debt cancellation has stirred debate since it became a popular idea among Democrats in recent years.
-After being elected, Biden himself questioned whether he had the authority to cancel debt without Congress, asking the Justice Department to study the question.

-The Trump administration took steps to block broad debt cancellation during its final weeks in office, issuing an Education Department memo concluding that the secretary lacked the authority to provide such relief.

-The lawsuit asks the court to overturn Biden’s plan and to temporarily halt it while legal questions are resolved.
+The suit asks the court to overturn Biden’s plan and to temporarily halt it while legal questions are resolved.

 The Associated Press education team receives support from the Carnegie Corporation of New York.
 The AP is solely responsible for all content.